Nowaaru/nix-diary/README.md

   - Supposedly "fixed" in Wine 9.0-rc2, but Vinegar uses a patched Wine 9.0-rc1.
 Could just up and yoink the patches from the source but laziness is a vice.

+- [ ] Personalize Waybar (or just use Eww)
+  - Unsure which one is nicer regarding workflow and looks; the former probably being prioritized.

+- [ ] Personalize LazyVim
+  - I am going to cry.